zhengphin/Interview-Development-Test/README.md

 Assessment Folder(Net Core Mvc) project that return sample json data. react-app Folder is the react application project.

-1) Before start the server of the endpoint please go to program.css to replace with the actual origin of  React.js app to prevent cors issue
+1) Before start the server of the endpoint please go to program.cs to replace with the actual origin of  React.js app to prevent cors issue
 .WithOrigins("http://localhost:5173")

 2) Go to react-app project config.js